Frequently Asked Questions

 How do I find out where I can complete the experiences?

 A minimum of thirty (30) hours of observation are required, with a minimum of 15 hours each in two different settings (outpatient, hospital inpatient, home health, rehab center, or long term care).
-You can find information about hospitals, nursing homes and outpatient clinics online or in the yellow pages.
+You can find information about hospitals, nursing homes and outpatient clinics online.